antosquicciarini/antosquicciarini.github.io/about.md

 ## Language Skills

 Over the years, I’ve developed strong communication skills in multiple languages.
-I’m **fluent in both English and Spanish**—having spent recent years working in Spain, where Spanish was the main language in daily life, while English remained predominant in scientific publications, events, and during my semester abroad in **New York City**.
-Currently, I’m also learning **French**, though I’m still at the beginning stage.
+My **mother tongue is Italian 🇮🇹**, and I’m fluent in **English 🇬🇧** and **Spanish 🇪🇸**—having spent recent years working in Spain, where Spanish was the main language in daily life, while English remained predominant in scientific publications, professional events, and during my semester abroad in **New York City 🇺🇸**.
+Currently, I’m also learning **French 🇫🇷**, though I’m still at the beginning stage.

 ---